maxstue/Serilog.Sinks.AspNetCore.SignalR/README.md

 I was Inspired by [serilog-sinks-signalr-core](https://github.com/DrugoLebowski/serilog-sinks-signalr-core) and [serilog-sinks-signalr](https://github.com/serilog/serilog-sinks-signalr), I decided to write my own because non of both worked for me.
 I always got a Stackoverflow in an Asp.net core 3 application.

+## Support
+If you encounter any problems or have any suggestions, please help me fix/implement the solution by creating an [issue](https://github.com/lTimeless/Serilog.Sinks.AspNetCore.SignalR/issues)

 ## Usage and configuration
 The hub you want to use with the Sink must inherit from Hub<IHub> or an interface which inherits from it.
 To have the services in the "UseSerilog(....)" method you __need__ to install the package "Serilog.Extensions.Hosting"